-- Ibuprofen (Nurofen) - Naproxen (Naprosyn)
+- Ibuprofen (Nurofen)

+- Naproxen (Naprosyn)

-Diclofenac (Voltarol) tablets or capsules
+- Diclofenac (Voltarol) tablets or capsules

 Some NSAIDs are available to buy over the counter at pharmacies and others are prescription only.
-You should only take these medicines for joint pain if your doctor has advised you to.
+You should only take these medicines if your doctor has advised you to.
 This is because evidence suggests that they may make Crohn's or Colitis symptoms worse or trigger flare ups.

 Aspirin is also an NSAID and is not recommended as a painkiller for people with Crohn's or Colitis.
+This is because the dose needed may be enough to trigger flare-ups.

-There is some evidence that low-dose aspirin can prevent heart disease.
-But you should only take low-dose aspirin if your doctor recommends it.
+Some people take a lower dose of aspirin to help prevent strokes and heart attacks.
+But you should only take NSAIDs, including low-dose aspirin, if your doctor advises you to.